 Trim away any large pieces of pith with a knife if you see thick white parts.

-Transfer the lemon peels to clean jar and cover with your favorite distilled spirits ( I used “Stolichnaya vodka” this time).
+Transfer the lemon peels to a clean jar and cover with your favorite distilled spirits ( I used “Stolichnaya vodka” this time).

 Let it sit in a refrigerator from overnight up to a month.